Saturday, January 24, 2009

 After leaving Congress, Pacheco lived on a cattle ranch in the northern Mexican state of Coahuila for five years until appointed U.S. Minister to Central America in 1890.
 He returned to California in 1893, and died in Oakland in 1899.

-In 1863 he married Mary McIntire, a beautiful and talented 22-year old playwright.
+In 1863 he married Mary McIntyre, a beautiful and talented 22-year old playwright.
 They had two children, Maybella Ramona (b.
-1865), and Romualdo, who died in childhood.
+1865), and Romualdo ("Waldo"), who died in childhood.
 In 1889 Maybella married Will Tevis, the son of a powerful business family, in San Francisco.
 Maybella and Will would give Romualdo and Mary Pacheco four grandsons.

 [Biography reprinted from Wikipedia]